 - The left side of your home should be higher than the right.

-- Don't build near sha chi (negative chi) accumulations, such as cemeteries, garbage dumps, hospitals or landfills and prisons.
+- Don't build near sha chi (negative chi) accumulations, such as cemeteries, garbage dumps, hospitals, landfills, or prisons.

 - Steer clear of cul-de-sac lots since these also create a pooling of chi energy that becomes stagnant and can't enter your home easily.